Parameter estimation with the current generation of phenomenological waveform models applied to the black hole mergers of GWTC-1: Abstract

 \section{Abstract}

-We consider the ten confidently detected gravitational wave signals in the GWTC-1 catalog \cite{LIGOScientific:2018mvr} which are consistent with mergers of binary black hole systems, and re-analyze them with waveform models that contain subdominant spherical harmonic modes.
-This analysis is based on the current (fourth) generation of the \ph family of phenomenological waveform models, which consists of the \phXF frequency-domain models \cite{Pratten:2020fqn,Garcia-Quiros:2020qpx,Garcia-Quiros:2020qlt,Pratten:2020ceb} and the \phT time-domain models \cite{Estelles:2020osj, Estelles:2020twz, Estelles:TPHM}.
-We find overall consistent results, with all Jensen-Shannon divergences between the previous results using \phPvtwo and our default \phXPHM posterior results below 0.045 bits.
-Effects of subdominant harmonics are however visible for several events, and for GW170729 our new time domain \phTPHM model provides the best fit and shifts the posterior further toward more unequal masses and a higher primary mass of $57.3^{+12.0}_{-10.9}$ solar masses at the lower end of the PISN mass gap.
-We validate our results with convergence tests and compare the posteriors for the three lowest mass events between two independent sampling codes, Bilby and LALInference.
-We also show how for GW151226 an insufficient sampling rate leads to a bi-modal posterior.
+We consider the ten confidently detected gravitational-wave signals in the GWTC-1 catalog which are consistent with mergers of binary black hole systems, and perform a thorough parameter estimation re-analysis.
+This is made possible by using computationally efficient waveform models of the current (fourth) generation of the \ph family of phenomenological waveform models, which consists of the \phXF frequency-domain modelsand the \phT time-domain models.The analysis is performed with both precessing and non-precessing waveform models with and without subdominant spherical harmonic modes.
+Results for all events are validated with convergence tests, discussing in particular the events GW170729 and GW151226.
+For the latter and the other two lowest-mass events, we also compare results between two independent sampling codes, Bilby and LALInference.
+We find overall consistent results with the original GWTC-1 results, with all Jensen-Shannon divergences between the previous results using \phPvtwo and our default \phXPHM posteriors below 0.045 bits, but we also discuss cases where including subdominant harmonics and/or precession influences the posteriors.